TYPO3-Solr/ext-solrfluid/BLOGPOST.md

 ## Powerful new Features

-Beside the feature that fluid provides on it’s own, we’ve implemented a few handy contents that help you to realize your requirements with less effort
+Beside the feature that fluid provides on it’s own, we’ve implemented a few handy features that help you to realize your requirements with less effort

 ### Grouping facets by using areas